Dekita/palhub-client/renderer/markdown/terms.en.md

 We may update these Terms from time to time, and any changes will be effective immediately upon update.
 Your continued use of the Application after such changes constitutes your acceptance of the revised Terms.

 #### Disclaimer of Warranties
-The PalHUB Client Application and its content are provided "as is" without warranties of any kind, either express or implied.
+The {{app.brandname}} Application and its content are provided "as is" without warranties of any kind, either express or implied.
 We make no representations or warranties regarding the accuracy, reliability, or suitability of the content available on the Application.

 #### Limitation of Liability
 We shall not be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising out of or in connection with your use of the Application.